dpdk-vbng-cp/docker-compose-cp/README.md

 ## Prerequisits

-Presently the control plane is implemented in a Docker-compose environment.
-So to deploy the control plane we need some modules and packeges as the prerequisits for installing the control plane.
+Currently the control plane is implemented in a Docker-compose environment.
+So to deploy the control plane we need some modules and packages as the prerequisits.
 1. Install 'docker' and 'docker-compose'
 ```
 sudo apt update
 sudo apt install -y docker-compose docker.io python3-pip
-sudo usermod -a -G docker <groupname>
+sudo usermod -a -G docker <username>
 ```
-We create the usergroup for 'docker', else we require to start everytime with root as 'docker' uses the 'Unix Socket'.
+We add <user> to the 'docker' group, else we require to start everytime with root as 'docker' uses the 'Unix Socket'.
 For more information about 'docker' and 'docker-compose' please follow the below link: